IIIF/cookbook-recipes/recipe/0231-transcript-meta-recipe/index.md

     When the intention is to have the client display the transcript alongside the resource, one should follow the pattern used with other supplementing materials, i.e., via an annotation with the `supplementing` motivation associated with the corresponding Canvas or at the Manifest level.
 Note that this option offers the transcript file as a single annotation.

     a.
-For an example of this option in the A/V space, see [A Side-by-side Transcript of a Video Recording][0253].
+For an example of this option in the A/V space, see [Video with Accompanying Transcript][0253-4].

 3. Providing synchronized access to transcript and resource